kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### Page size and viewBox

-A raster image has a _width_ and a _height_ that are directly related to the number of pixels in those two perpendicular directions.
+A raster image has a _width_ and a _height_ that are directly related to the number of pixels in those two orthogonal directions.
 Vector images, on the other hand, do not embody an intrinsic resolution, and may therefore be zoomed in or out arbitrarily without loss of detail.
-But vector images also have intrinsic sizes that endow them with a fixed [aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio), no less than raster images.
+But vector images _do have_ intrinsic sizes that endow them with a fixed [aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio), no less than raster images.

 The PDF format was developed for documents meant to be printed on paper.
-It therefore embodies an intrinsic _page size_ in [points](https://en.wikipedia.org/wiki/Point_(typography)) where one point is 1/72 of an inch.
+It therefore embodies an intrinsic _page size_ in [points](https://en.wikipedia.org/wiki/Point_(typography)), where one point is ^1^/~72~ of an inch.
 Points are absolute linear dimensions which do not change with magnification.
-In the PDF format, each graphic unit is paginated to the page size in points defined in the PDF.
+In the PDF format, each graphic unit is paginated to the page size parameter in points defined in the file.

 With an image format that is designed primarily for display on the Web via a Web browser---as is the case with SVG---image size is defined in terms of a [_viewBox_](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox).
 The latter are  again measured in points, and have a fixed [aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio), determined by the image.
-Although such an SVG image may be zoomed without loss of visual quality when displayed on the Web, it also has  intrinsic dimensions in terms of linear measure.
+Although such an SVG image may be zoomed without loss of visual quality when displayed on the Web, it too has  intrinsic dimensions in terms of its viewBox.

 The fact that raster images use pixels, which are relative to an image array, and vector images use points, which are an absolute linear measure, must be kept in mind during format conversion, to avoid perplexing results after conversion.